JSgraphics-uvm/ASLjs/README.md

 C:\...\code\ASLjs> npm start
 ```

-* Open a browser and view file `/public/index.html`.
+* Start a webserver and Open a browser and view file `/public/index.html`.

 * Finally, you can start to modify code in `/src/`, and refresh the browser, you can see your code is working.